aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 Assign `window.BenchStore` to your `BenchStore` in `bench_bnb.jsx`.
 This exports the `BenchStore` to the `window` so we can test it in the console before we get to our components.
-Test `BenchStore.reset` and `BenchStore.all` before moving on.
+Test `BenchStore.resetAllBenches` and `BenchStore.all` before moving on.

 ### `BenchApiUtil`